-The road to the Frozen Four starts Friday, March 26, with the NCAA Division I Ice Hockey Regional games.
-16 teams will battle it out this weekend to see which 4 will play in the Semi-Finals on April 8th and the National Championship on April 10th.
-While the tournament will air on the combination of ESPNU, ESPN, ESPN2, and ESPN3, you don’t need cable to watch.
+The road to the Frozen Four skates into the Semi-Finals on April 7th, with the National Championship on April 9th.
+ESPN2 will carry a few regional games along with the Frozen Four and National Championship game.
 Not only do you not need cable, but you can watch the regional tournament live as it airs and for free using a free trial to a streaming service that carries those channels.
 Each service also includes a cloud DVR so you can record games and watch at your convenience.
-I’ve linked those services and provide instructions on watching each below.
+I’ve linked those services and provided instructions on watching each below.

 - FuboTV – offers a 1-week free trial.
 ESPN, ESPN2, and ESPN3 are available in the basic plan, add the FuboTV Sports Extra package for ESPNU.
 See our review of fuboTV for more information.